adityasasidhar/the-deep-field/README.md

 ### The Deep Field

-This is my repository where I will keep the code used in my experiments with language models and keep this as a space of adventure towards something I want to work towards.
+This is my repository where I will keep the code used in my experiments with language models and keep this as a space of adventure, something I want to work towards.